thibaudcolas/recipes/README.md

 - 100g wheat flour (wholemeal flour works as well)
 - 250g granulated sugar
 - 50g butter (I have a preference for salted butter)
-- 10g butter to butter the moulds
+- 10g butter to butter the moulds - the more you put the easier it is to take out the cannelés
 - (a bit of salt – not really needed if you go salted butter)
 ```